slim-template/slim/README.md

 #### Streaming

-HTTP streaming is enabled enabled by default if you use a Rails version which supports it.
+HTTP streaming is enabled by default if you use a Rails version which supports it.

 ## Tools